HTTPArchive/almanac.httparchive.org/src/content/en/2022/pwa.md

 We can acknowledge that the implementation for web notifications has not been the smoothest for developers or users, but it is important to also note how useful of a tool they are.
 Like calendar notifications, subscription updates, or games, the important thing is that users get to choose when to turn them on.

-It bears repeating that for a notification to be useful it has to be [timely, precise, and relevant](https://developers.google.com/web/fundamentals/push-notifications).
+It bears repeating that for a notification to be useful it has to be <a hreflang="en" href="https://developers.google.com/web/fundamentals/push-notifications">timely, precise, and relevant</a>.
 At the moment of showing the prompt to request permission, the user needs to understand the value of the service.
 Developers have the chance to onboard the users into notifications before they show the browser permissions dialog by sharing the advantages the users will get your specific notifications.

 {{ figure_markup(
   image="notification_acceptance.png",